AiJuicy/I-Phish-You-/README.md

 # I-Phish-You.sh

-This script is a phishing tool known as "I I Phish You 😋🤪" It is designed to create phishing pages for various online services, such as Instagram, Facebook, Snapchat, Twitter, and more.
+This script is a phishing tool known as "I Phish You 😋🤪" It is designed to create phishing pages for various online services, such as Instagram, Facebook, Snapchat, Twitter, and more.
 The script provides a menu for selecting the service you want to create a phishing page for, sets up a local web server, and uses tools like Ngrok or Serveo to expose the phishing page to the internet.
 When a victim interacts with the phishing page, their IP address and login credentials are captured and saved.

 To run this tool, you will need the following: